Skip to content

 Action 7: Break patterns

 You can use pattern interrupts in your marketing.
 Our brains are wired to ignore the familiar.
 Want attention?
-Break patterns, but ensure it's done in a way that's authentic, not just clickbait.
+Break patterns, but ensure it’s done authentically, not just as clickbait.

 Reminder